sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_support_Yang_default_values_and_profiles.md

     - show running: only return user config.
     - show running all: return user config, default value from yang model, and config from j2 template.
   - Currently SONiC only support 'show running'
+- DB migrator has complex logic and hardcoded config data:
+  - DB migrator will be run in post startup action.
+  - DB migrator complex logic and hardcoded config for migrate from every historical version to latest version.
+This will keep increase and difficult to maintance.

 # 1 Functional Requirement

-## 1.1 swss-common return default value from Yang model underlay
+## 1.1 swss-common return default value from Yang model

 - Return default value is optional.
   - Application can read config without default value, also can read config with default value.
 - Backward compatibility with existing code and applications.

-## 1.2 swss-common return profile from profile underlay
+## 1.2 swss-common return profile from profile DB

 - Buffer profile stored in profile tables.